 A durable power of attorney for healthcare (a.k.a.
 Healthcare Proxy, Advanced Directive for Healthcare, and Medical Power of Attorney), is a legal directive allowing someone, the agent, also known as a healthcare representative, selected by you, the principal, to make healthcare decisions if you are unable to do so.
 Like other durable powers of attorney, it may be a general power, allowing your agent to do anything that you could do, a limited power, allowing your agent to do only specific things, or a springing power, meaning that the power only springs into life when you become incapacitated.
 Powers that are usually granted include: access to medical records and information from the physicians, who would otherwise be unable to tell the proxy about the health status of the principal because of privacy laws; the ability to transfer the principal to another facility, or even to another state; the ability to authorize a "do not resuscitate" (DNR) order; to dispose of the remains, authorize an autopsy, or to donate organs for transplant, education, research purposes.

 The main disadvantage of a springing power of attorney is that your agent must prove that you are incapacitated before she is able to do anything, which may be problematic.
-A limited power of attorney can also present problems, since your agent may need to do things that were not specifically provided in the power-of-attorney document.
+A limited power of attorney can also present problems, since your agent may need to do things not specifically provided in the power-of-attorney document.

 Like a will, a living will or a durable power of attorney can be revoked at any time.
 Because the legal requirements for living wills and the durable power of attorney for healthcare differs widely among the states, an individual living in more than 1 state should prepare a living will and a durable power of attorney for healthcare for each state.